We Bet You Don't Know the Real Story Behind Starbucks' Founding

 In an era when consumers’ tastes are becoming increasingly fickle, Starbucks has been a constant.
-It’s the largest coffeehouse company in the world, with more than 20,000 locations nationwide as of December 2013, more than half of those in the United States.
+It’s the largest coffeehouse company in the world, with nearly 24,000 locations worldwide, more than half of those in the United States.
 But where exactly did it come from?

 Starbucks was founded in 1971 by three friends who met at the University of San Francisco, and the first location, in Seattle, only sold whole roasted coffee beans, not brewed coffee.
 The founders planned on naming the company Pequod, after the whaling ship from Moby Dick, but after that name was rejected they decided to instead name it after the ship’s first mate, Starbuck.